How Much Does It Cost To Wrap A Honda Accord? Compare Wrap Prices!

 - Full wrap: $1,800 to $3,500

-Full wraps take longer because every panel doors, bumpers, mirrors, pillars must be removed or loosened to avoid visible seams.
+Full wraps take longer because every panel, door, mirror, pillars must be removed or loosened to avoid visible seams.
 Labor hours increase, and so does the risk of mistakes, which is why experienced installers charge more.

 - Premium finishes: $4,000 to $6,000